Sweet Emotion

-"Sweet Emotion" is a song by the American rock band Aerosmith from the band's third album Toys in the Attic.
+"Sweet Emotion" is a song by the American rock band Aerosmith, released in 1975 on their third studio album Toys in the Attic by Columbia Records.
 It was released as a single on May 19, 1975.
-The song began a string of pop hits and large-scale mainstream success for the band that would continue for the remainder of the 1970s.
+The song began a string of pop hits and large-scale success for the band that would continue for the remainder of the 1970s.
 The song was written by lead singer Steven Tyler and bassist Tom Hamilton, produced by Jack Douglas and recorded at Record Plant studio.

+"Sweet Emotion" remains a staple track of both classic rock and Aerosmith's discography, as well as their live performances.
+In 2004, Rolling Stone magazine ranked "Sweet Emotion" #416 on its list of the 500 Greatest Songs of All Time.

 Success

-"Sweet Emotion" was released as a single on May 19, 1975, and peaked at No. 36 on the Billboard Hot 100, becoming the band's breakthrough single and their first Top 40 hit.
+"Sweet Emotion" was released as a single on May 19, 1975, and peaked at No. 36 on the US Billboard Hot 100, becoming the band's breakthrough single and their first Top 40 hit.
 The day it hit No. 36 on the U.S. chart, July 19, 1975, Aerosmith was booked at a gig in New York City's Central Park, called the Schaefer Music Festival.
 The song and consequently the album that went into the Top 10 were so successful that the band decided to ride the heels of success and re-release one of their first singles, the power ballad "Dream On", which had originally charted at No. 59 in 1973.
 The re-released version went on to hit No. 6, the highest chart performance in the 1970s for the band.
 "Sweet Emotion" remains successful in the modern day, having sold over three million digital downloads.